-- The committee may choose to keep a nomination in consideration for a period of up to 3 years from first submission, provided other eligibility criteria are met; details of the nomination may be updated if a nomination from a previous year is considered in a subsequent year.
+- A nomination will remain in consideration for a period of up to 3 years from first submission, provided other eligibility criteria are met; details of the nomination may be updated if a nomination from a previous year is considered in a subsequent year.

 - The selection will be based on the impact of the eligible candidate’s research contributions to computing theory and/or practice.

-- As the award is based on early career achievements, the contributions must be fairly recent, typically within the last decade.
+- As the award is based on early career achievements, the contributions for the nomination must be within the last decade.

 - The award will consist of a plaque and a prize of ₹15 lakhs.

 - The award ceremony will be held during the ACM India Annual Event in early February of the subsequent year.
-The awardee is expected to deliver a talk on his/her research contributions during the IRISS conference co-located with the Annual Event.
-The costs for the travel and stay will be borne by ACM India.
+The awardee is expected to deliver a talk on their research contributions at the conference co-located with the Annual Event.
+The costs for the travel and stay will be borne by ACM India..

 Submitted materials should explain the contribution in terms understandable to a non-specialist.
 Each nomination involves several components: